Amagash/nd00333_AZMLND_C2/starter_files/README.md

    ![img_15](img/img_15.PNG)
    ...
    ![img_14](img/img_14.PNG)

    Here the benchmark is acceptable because there are 0 failed requests, and each request is very fast with only 3.31 requests per second.
-6. Create, Publish and Consume a Pipeline
+6. Create and Publish Pipeline
    1. Upload the Notebook and update variables.
    2. Create the pipeline
    ![img_16](img/img_16.PNG)